AriBeatle/AriBeatle/README.md

 - 👋 Hi, I’m @AriBeatle
 - 👀 I’m interested in algorithms and datastructures.
 - 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on any coding challenger, but I'm currently mostly developping in Java.
+- 💞️ I’m looking to collaborate on any coding challenger, but I'm currently mostly developping in Python, Django and Java.
 Although I know C++ and some Unix sripting languages too.
 - 📫 How to reach me: arielfrodriguez@gmail.com

 <!---